AlwaysLoveme/capacitor-plugin-safe-area/README.md

 setImmersiveNavigationBar() => Promise<void>
 ```

-set navigation bar immersive on Android , not implemented on IOS
+Set navigation bar immersive on Android , not implemented on IOS

 --------------------